toddlemoine/compare-stocks/README.md

 ## Installation

 1. Copy your AlphaVantage API key and paste it into the `.env` file.
-2. Run `yarn start` to install dependencies and start the development server.
+2. Run `yarn && yarn start` to install dependencies and start the development server.
 Access the application at http://localhost:3000.

 ## Tests